 Links are how search engines discover your pages and decide which ones matter.
 Broken links, orphan pages, and weak anchor text all quietly suppress rankings.
 Here's what the audit checks in the Links category, and why each one counts.

-The link graph — which pages link to which, with what anchor text — is one of the strongest signals search engines use to crawl, understand, and rank a site.
+The link graph, which pages link to which and with what anchor text, is one of the strongest signals search engines use to crawl, understand, and rank a site.

-Every internal link does three things at once: it creates a path for crawlers to discover a page, it passes ranking authority to that page, and it acts as a vote of importance.
+Each internal link does three jobs at once.
+It creates a path for crawlers to discover a page.
+It passes ranking authority (often called link equity or PageRank) to that page.
+And it acts as a vote of importance, telling search engines which pages you consider central based on how often and how prominently you link to them.
 Get the link structure right and your best pages accumulate authority and get crawled often.
-Get it wrong — broken targets, orphaned pages, equity leaking into redirects — and even strong content struggles to rank.
-The explainers below go deep on each issue.
+Get it wrong, with broken targets, orphaned pages, or equity leaking into redirects, and even excellent content struggles to rank.

 Each one covers what the issue is, why it hurts rankings, and how to fix it.